 - Tonsillitis: This infection can cause your tonsils to swell to an abnormal size.
 When you lie down at night, your tonsils can occasionally block your airway.
 This could lead to a choking sensation that you might mistake for acid reflux.

 If you aren’t sure, your best bet is to visit a doctor.
 They’ll be able to run tests to determine whether you have acid reflux, GERD, or something else.
-They’ll then be able to offer you medications which might help.
+They’ll then be able to offer you medications that might help.